namtran6701/company-research-agent/README.md

 2. **Processing Nodes**:
    - `Collector`: Aggregates research data from all analyzers
    - `Curator`: Implements content filtering and relevance scoring
-   - `Briefing`: Generates category-specific summaries using Gemini 2.0 Flash
+   - `Briefing`: Generates category-specific summaries using Azure GPT-4.1
-   - `Editor`: Compiles and formats the briefings into a final report using GPT-4.1-mini
+   - `Editor`: Compiles and formats the briefings into a final report using Azure GPT-4.1

    ![web ui](<static/agent-flow.png>)